 Table 7: Simple Data Dictionary Example

 Data heritage represents the metadata about the original source of the data.
-For example, the data heritage of a business element called “Customer Name” could be “a sales person types in the customer name in the Salesforce system”.
+For example, the data heritage of a business element called “Customer Name” could be “a salesperson types in the customer’s name in the Salesforce system”.

 Data lineage represents information about everything that has “happened” to the data within an organization’s environment.
 Whether the data was moved from one system to another, transformed, aggregated, etc., ETL (extraction, transformation, and load) tools can capture this metadata electronically.

-I hope that this article provided you a solid understanding of the foundational concepts that are using in the enterprise-wide management of metadata in an organization.
-Follow these concepts and keep them present as you build out your data management program.
+Learning these foundational concepts that are used in the enterprise-wide management of metadata in an organization in an essential part of every data management professional’s development.
+Follow these concepts and keep them present build an effective data management program.